zahiruldu/global.hackathon/Teams/LJS/ABOUT.md

 Team LJS(Learn JavaScript)
 ==========================
 Just a couple of fools who woke up one day and decided to learn programming via JavaScript.
 You could count our combined experience on one hand.
-We

 Who we are
 ==========